dansinker/tacofancy/README.md

 This repository contains a few different directories:

 * [full tacos](/full_tacos)
-    * this contains full descriptions of tacos. those tacos may contain additional elements from other directories.
+    * This contains full descriptions of tacos.
+Those tacos may contain additional elements from other directories.
 * [base layers](/base_layers)
-    * this is where you'll find meats, beans, tofu, and other things that make up the 'base' of your taco goodness.
+    * This is where you'll find meats, beans, tofu, and other things that make up the 'base' of your taco goodness.
 * [mixins](/mixins)
-    * the base is important, but what you add to it is what makes the taco glow.
+    * The base is important, but what you add to it is what makes the taco glow.
 * [condiments](/condiments)
-    * do you make a motherfucking *salsa*? do you know how to pickle your own jalapeños? yeah, put it here.
+    * Do you make a motherfucking *salsa*?
+Do you know how to pickle your own jalapeños?
+Yeah, put it here.
 * [seasonings](/seasonings)
-    * hot and spicy? rubs and mixes? it's all in here.
+    * Hot and spicy?
+Rubs and mixes?
+It's all in here.
 * [shells](/shells)
-    * your base layers and mixins and condiments have to go *into* something, right? put your tortilla recipes here.
+    * Your base layers and mixins and condiments have to go *into* something, right?
+Put your tortilla recipes here.
 * [like_tacos](/like_tacos)
-    * a collection of things that are like tacos, e.g. gua bao.
+    * A collection of things that are like tacos, e.g. gua bao.

 Full Index
 ----------